panCtrlV/bigDataStat-book/chapter5.md

   Instruct R code to execute operations with multiple R processes (possibly on different machines).

-  Multiple packages are available: `parallel`, `snow`
+  Multiple packages are available: `parallel`, `snow`.
+The CRAN page of [High-Performance and Parallel Computing with R](https://cran.r-project.org/web/views/HighPerformanceComputing.html) contains such a list of packages.

 - Implicit paralellization

-Packages are available in R for parallel / high performance computing.
-The CRAN page of [High-Performance and Parallel Computing with R](https://cran.r-project.org/web/views/HighPerformanceComputing.html) contains such a list of packages.

-- `parallel` package (TODO: fork processes instead of instantiate threads?) provides two interfaces, one like the `multicoare` package and one like the `snow` package.

 - [Rmpi](https://bioinfomagician.wordpress.com/2013/11/25/mpi-tutorial-for-r-rmpi/) but OpenMPI is for distributed memory cluster computing?